aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 The construct sets up an API endpoint and maps the `ANY` HTTP method and any calls to the API endpoint starts an express workflow execution for the underlying state machine.

-Invoking either `GET` or `POST` in the example below will send the request to the state machine as a new execution.
+Invoking the endpoint with any HTTP method (`GET`, `POST`, `PUT`, `DELETE`, ...) in the example below will send the request to the state machine as a new execution.
 On success, an HTTP code `200` is returned with the execution output as the Response Body.

 If the execution fails, an HTTP `500` response is returned with the `error` and `cause` from the execution output as the Response Body.
 If the request is invalid (ex. bad execution input) HTTP code `400` is returned.